bsmith89/midas2-wiki/Home.md

 - TODO: The DB includes different parts for the different modules.
 - TODO: DBs can be downloaded and shared across projects

-MIDAS2 is a reference-based strain-level genomic variation analysis pipeline, and it also presuppose a reference database construction step has already taken place.
-"MIDAS2 reference database (MIDASDB)" refers to a set of custom files needed for the strain-level metagenomic analysis.
+MIDAS 2.0 is a reference-based strain-level genomic variation analysis pipeline, and it also presuppose a reference database construction step has already taken place.
+"MIDAS 2.0 reference database (MIDASDB)" refers to a set of custom files needed for the strain-level metagenomic analysis.

 The original MIDAS provided a default bacterial reference databases (see